 Abs 630 = sample absorbance at 630 nm (minus absorbance at 750 nm).

-With a field view of 250 and positioned approximately 1m above the water surface, field radiometric data measurements will be coded using Interactive Data Language (IDL), which is used to program and retrieve reflected radiance between 400nm and 900nm at an increment of 1.5nm.
-The raw data will be transformed into MATLAB software, so it could match up the output measurements sampling by an interval of 1nm to produce the water surface spectra and the reflectance measurement.
+With a field view of 250 and approximately 1m above the water surface, field radiometric data measurements will be coded using Interactive Data Language (IDL), which is used to program and retrieve reflected radiance between 400nm and 900nm at an increment of 1.5nm.
+The raw data will be transformed into MATLAB software to match up the output measurements sampling by an interval of 1nm to produce the water surface spectra and the reflectance measurement.

 Remote Sensing Reflectance (Rrs) will be calculated from measured and simulated spectral data using Mobley’s equation: